C4Q/AC-Android/cohort_5.4/unit_01/01_18_DSA_String_Manipulation.md

 |new StringBuilder().reverse()|allows you to reverse the order of chars in a StringBuilder object|
 |new StringBuilder().toString()|allows you to return a completed String object as needed|

 ## Exercises

-Please see the canvas calendar for today's date to see the link to today's exercises.
+Break up into groups of 2 (two).
+Please complete [the first 5 (five) questions of of the section "String-2"](https://codingbat.com/java/String-2) for CodingBat.
+Ask the TA's for dry-erase markers and whiteboard panels.